 IDNA also imposes restrictions on invisible characters Zero Width Non-Joiner (U+200C) and Zero Width Joiner (U+200D) in the form of CONTEXTJ rules.
 These are required in certain cases where a typical visual shape of an akshar is desired.

 In domain names, due to absence of space “ ” or tab “-”, there will be cases where inability to use ZWNJ can pose some issues where two words need to be joined together where previous word needs to end in an Explicit Halant and the next word begins with a consonant.
 In that case, a conjunct will be formed between last consonant of the first word and the first consonant of the second word.
 This visual display may not be desired.
-For example, if two words देश् (/desh/ nation) and विदेश (/videsh/ foreign land) are juxtaposed to each other, the resultant word i.e. “देश्विदेश” is not the appropriate way of rendering it.
+For example, if two words देश् (/deš/ nation) and विदेश (/videš/ foreign land) are juxtaposed to each other, the resultant word i.e. “देश्विदेश” is not the appropriate way of rendering it.
 Appropriate rendering of the same would be “देश्विदेश” which can be achieved by adding a ZWNJ in between the two words.

 As the ZWNJ is not part of the MSR, it is not permissible to make such combinations.
 If and when the ZWNJ is permitted by the MSR, the then NBGP may consider adding it to the Devanagari repertoire if necessary.